z-shell/zi/docs/README.md

 > **[?]**
 > The [Z-Shell](https://github.com/z-shell) was created to recover the `zdharma` organization project which was deleted by the owner.
-> I don't want to depend on an unreliable source.
-For these reasons, I started maintaining these tools myself and everyone interested is welcome.
+> We don't want to depend on an unreliable source.
+For this reason started maintaining all tools, everyone interested is welcome join.

 ## Roadmap